limbus-medtec/iem/README.md

 # IEM Configuration
-This repository contains configuration files for the Illumina(R) Experiment Manager (IEM) for third-party indices.
+This repository contains configuration files for the Illumina® Experiment Manager (IEM) for third-party indices.
 Adding these files to your IEM configuration will allow you to create SampleSheets using IEM for third-party library kits.

 ## Installation